How To Put Players On A Hand

 Take the information you have and make the best decisions you can.
 After that, it's up to the cards.

 The article was written for ThePokerBank by Chris 'casaubon' Mortell.
-Chris is a regular and well known poster at the Cardplayer Forums.
+Chris was a regular and well known poster at the old Cardplayer.com Forums.

 Go back to the awesome Texas Hold'em Strategy.